In today’s tutorial, we’ll check all the filesystem, security, privacy, and anonymization features in Nitrux.

 Since Nitrux 2.8.0, the home and /var/lib partitions will use F2FS instead of XFS.
 These F2FS-formatted partitions will also use the following additional filesystem features (enabled by Nitrux™).

-• Compression using zstd with compression at level 6.
-The primary goal is reducing writes to extend the flash lifetime and, potentially, a slight increase in performance.
+- Compression using zstd with compression at level 6.
+The primary goal is to reduce writes to extend the flash lifetime and, potentially, to achieve a slight increase in performance.

 Native File Compression in F2FS